SadmanSakib71/HR-Management/README.md

    ```

-2. Copy the example environment file and fill in your own values:
+2. Copy the example environment file and fill in your own values

    ```bash
    cp .env.example .env